-OUR FUTURE OPERATING RESULTS ARE LIKELY TO FLUCTUATE WHICH MAY CAUSE OUR STOCK PRICE TO DECLINE source of these fluctuations, as its revenues and profits are concentrated over a few months during the spring planting season (generally during Landec's second quarter).
-In addition, Apio can be heavily affected by seasonal and weather factors which could impact quarterly results, such as the high cost of sourcing product during the first quarter of 2001 as a result of weather related freezes in November and early December of 2000.
+In the past, Landec's results of operations have fluctuated significantly from quarter to quarter and are expected to continue in the future.
+Historically, Landec's direct marketer of hybrid corn seed, Landec Ag, has been the primary source of these fluctuations, as its revenues and profits are concentrated over a few months during the spring planting season (generally during Landec's second quarter).
+In addition, Apio can be heavily affected by seasonal and weather factors which could impact quarterly results, such as the high cost of sourcing product during the first quarter of fiscal year 2001 as a result of weather related freezes in November and early December of 2000.
 Landec's earnings in its Food Products Technology business will be sensitive to price fluctuations in the fresh vegetables and fruits markets.
 Excess supplies can cause intense price competition.
 Other factors affecting Landec's food and/or agricultural operations include the seasonality of its supplies, the ability to process produce during critical harvest periods, the timing and effects of ripening, the degree of perishability, the effectiveness of worldwide distribution systems, the terms of various federal and state marketing orders, total worldwide industry volumes, the seasonality of consumer demand, foreign currency fluctuations, foreign importation restrictions and foreign political risks.
 As a result of these and other factors, Landec expects to continue to experience fluctuations in quarterly operating results, and there can be no assurance that Landec will be able to reach or sustain profitability for an entire fiscal year.